timeytot/qlib-crypto-alpha/qlib-utils-data.md

 new_config["signal"].learning_rate = 0.001
 # config["signal"].learning_rate also becomes 0.001 (same object!)

-To avoid: reassign the keypython
+To avoid affecting original: reassignpython

 new_config["signal"] = copy.deepcopy(some_expensive_model)  # explicit deep copy if needed

 One-Sentence Summarydeepcopy_basic_type creates new containers (dict/list/tuple) for safe structural changes while sharing references to contents (primitives immutable → safe, mutable objects like models → changes propagate), enabling fast config duplication without duplicating expensive objects.

 You can copy the entire block above directly into your GitHub `.md` file.
-It includes the GitHub link at the top, full data shape before & after, memory layout, modification examples, and summary table.
+It includes the GitHub link at the top, complete data shapes before & after, memory layouts, modification examples, and summary table.

-Let me know if you want adjustments (e.g., shorter, more examples, different model class, etc.)!
+Let me know if you want any adjustments (e.g., shorter version, more examples, different model attributes, etc.)!